Estonian Open Air Museum, Eesti - Things to Do in Estonian Open Air Museum

 Experience Seasonal Festivals and Events

-Participate in authentic Estonian celebrations throughout the year, including Midsummer festivities, harvest festivals, traditional Christmas markets, and folk music performances.
-These events feature period costumes, traditional foods, folk dancing, and historical reenactments.
+Participate in authentic Estonian folk festivals throughout the year, including Midsummer celebrations, harvest festivals, and traditional Christmas markets.
+These events feature folk music, dancing, traditional foods, and period costumes.

 Getting There